 Expert says cop was justified in pinning down George Floyd

-MINNEAPOLIS: Former Officer Derek Chauvin was justified in pinning George Floyd to the ground because he kept struggling, a use-of-force expert testified for the defence on Tuesday (Apr 13), contradicting a parade of authorities from both inside and outside the Minneapolis Police Department.
+MINNEAPOLIS: Former police officer Derek Chauvin was justified in pinning George Floyd to the ground because he kept struggling, a use-of-force expert testified for the defence on Tuesday (Apr 13), contradicting a parade of authorities from both inside and outside the Minneapolis Police Department.

-Taking the stand at Chauvin's murder trial, Barry Brodd, a former Santa Rosa, California, officer, stoutly defended Chauvin's actions, even as a prosecutor pounded away at the witness during a podium-banging cross-examination.
+Taking the stand at Chauvin's murder trial, Barry Brodd, a former Santa Rosa, California officer, stoutly defended Chauvin's actions, even as a prosecutor pounded away at the witness during cross-examination and banged on the lectern.
+At one point, the prosecutor reacted mockingly when Brodd said that Floyd kept moving instead of “resting comfortably” on the pavement.

-“It’s easy to sit and judge ... an officer’s conduct," Brodd said at one point.
+“It’s easy to sit and judge ... an officer’s conduct," Brodd testified.
 “It’s more of a challenge to, again, put yourself in the officer’s shoes to try to make an evaluation through what they’re feeling, what they’re sensing, the fear they have, and then make a determination.”

 He said he doesn't believe Chauvin and the other officers used deadly force when they held Floyd down on his stomach, his hands cuffed behind his back and Chauvin's knee on his neck or neck area for what prosecutors say was 9.5 minutes.